 - Using CPU-Z – A Free Third Party Software

-- Using the CPU Specsheet (If It is Already Installed)
+- Utilizing the CPU Specsheet (If It is Already Installed)

 1. Using the Technical Specsheet of the Motherboard

-The easiest way to check what motherboard socket you have is to check its specsheet.
-Of course you will need to know what motherboard you have in order to look up for it specsheet online.
+The easiest way to check what motherboard socket you have is to check its spec sheet.
+Of course, you must know what motherboard to look up to find the correct spec sheet online.

 Fortunately, I have written a comprehensive article on this topic: How to Check What Motherboard You Have?

-Once you have figured out the make and model of your motherboard, simply search it up online.
+Once you have figured out the make and model of your motherboard, search it up online.

-You can also figure out the socket if you have the motherboard manual with you.
+You can also figure out the socket if you have the motherboard manual.
 In the motherboard manual, head over to the Motherboard Layout page.
-There it should highlight not just the CPU socket and its model but also various other components.
+It should highlight the CPU socket, model, and other components there.

 2. Manually Checking for Physical Labels on the Motherboard

-Often motherboards have very clear labels indicating the different parts on it.
-This makes it easy to find your way around the different components, ports and slots on the motherboard.
+Often motherboards have evident labels indicating the different parts on them.
+This makes finding your way around the motherboard’s other components, ports, and slots easy.

-As such, you can also find the motherboard socket model clearly labelled next to it on most motherboards.
+As such, you can also find the motherboard socket model clearly labeled next to it on most motherboards.
 Therefore, a simple physical inspection can tell you the exact motherboard socket you have.

 Of course, this method involves the inconvenience of opening up your PC case.

 This method is more feasible for desktops as compared to laptops.
-Laptops are not only more difficult to open up for physical inspection, the laptop motherboards are also not as clearly labelled as compared to desktop motherboards.
+Laptops are more difficult to open up for physical inspection, and laptop motherboards are not as clearly labeled as desktop motherboards.

 3. Using CPU-Z – A Free Third Party Software

 This is personally my favorite method.
-It is simple and involves the least inconvenience in my opinion.
+It is simple and involves a minor inconvenience, in my opinion.

 However, this method only works if you have a running system.
-If you are building a new PC, or if your PC isn’t operable, then obviously this method won’t work.
+If you are building a new PC or your PC isn’t operable, this method won’t work.

-This method requires you to download and install CPU-Z which is a free but a very popular third party utility for monitoring system hardware.
+This method requires downloading and installing CPU-Z, a free but popular third-party utility for monitoring system hardware.

-In the image above you can see that my laptop motherboard has the Socket 1440 FCBGA.
-This is an Intel based Ball Grid Aray socket with 1440 pins.
+The image above shows that my laptop motherboard has the Socket 1440 FCBGA.
+This is an Intel-based Ball Grid Array socket with 1440 pins.

 4. Using the CPU Specsheet (If It is Already Installed)

-Of course, this method takes into account the fact that you have a CPU already installed which works.
+Of course, this method considers that you have a CPU already installed that works.

-For instance, if you have an i7 10700K already installed on the motherboard, then looking at its specsheet above can help you logically deduce that the motherboard socket is also LGA1200.
+For instance, if you have an i7 10700K installed on the motherboard, its spec sheet above can help you logically deduce that the motherboard socket is also LGA1200.

-You can then use this information, for instance, to choose an upgrade for the PC.
-You can upgrade to 11th Gen Intel Core i7 11700K since it also uses the LGA1200 socket.
+For instance, you can then use this information to choose an upgrade for the PC.
+Upgrade to 11th Gen Intel Core i7 11700K since it also uses the LGA1200 socket.

-However, you will not be able to upgrade to 12th Gen Intel Core i7 12700K as it uses the LGA1700 socket and would thus be incompatible with your current motherboard.
+However, you cannot upgrade to 12th Gen Intel Core i7 12700K as it uses the LGA1700 socket and would thus be incompatible with your current motherboard.

-Before upgrading or buying a new CPU, you MUST learn how to check motherboard socket you have.
+Before upgrading or buying a new CPU, you MUST learn how to check your motherboard socket.

-The last thing you want to do is procure a CPU only to find out that it is incompatible with your current motherboard socket.
+The last thing you want to do is procure a CPU only to discover that it is incompatible with your current motherboard socket.